-Exploration over the SMSZ Project commenced on December 2 and was completed in mid July, 2021.
-During that period, the Company collected 7,701 soil samples, completed 90.8 line km of gradient IP surveys, drilled 21,111 metres of auger drilling and 18,161 metres of AC/RC/DD drilling (see Figure 5 for work program summary).
-Highlights of this work included the delineation of new gold-in-soil anomalies in the westernmost portion of the Project, identification of numerous gold-in-auger anomalies, some of which were drill tested during the 2021 program and both extensions to known zones and the discovery of new zones of gold mineralization via drilling.
+Exploration over the SMSZ Project was completed in two stages with the first commencing in December 2020 and completed in July, 2021 with the 2nd program commencing in December and completed in December, 2021.
+During that period, the Company collected 7,701 soil samples, completed 90.8-line km of gradient IP surveys, drilled 21,111 metres of auger drilling and 21,051 metres of AC/RC/DD drilling (see Figure 5 for work program summary).
+Highlights of this work included the delineation of new gold-in-soil anomalies in the westernmost portion of the Project, identification of numerous gold-in-auger anomalies, some of which were drill tested during the 2021 program, extensions to known zones and the discovery of new zones of gold mineralization via drilling, with the discovery of the Gourbassi West North Zone, the most noteworthy.